 With all that said, here’s the recipe for the Sweet Red Wine Vinaigrette.
 A perfect blend of sweet and tangy.
 Fresh and healthy and waiting for that next perfect salad.

 More Vinaigrette Recipes

 And if you’re in the salad mood, don’t miss my Salad Category, you’ll find a ton of great salad recipes, dressings and vinaigrettes.
 Including the most popular salad recipe on my site for Old Fashioned Catalina Taco Salad Recipe with Fritos.

 Don’t be intimidated by making your own vinaigrettes.
 This Sweet Red Wine Vinaigrette is beautiful in flavor and easy to put together.

 - 1/2 cup red wine vinegar

 Mix ingredients well, either with a whisk in a large bowl, or in a large mason jar fitted with a tight lid.
 Shake the dickens out of that mason jar.
 Serve immediately over your favorite greens.

-Italian Salad with Sweet Red Wine Vinaigrette with Seared Scallops …It’s What’s for Dinner.
+Italian Salad with Sweet Red Wine Vinegar Dressing …It’s What’s for A Great Salad.